kmsmith137/ch_frb_l1/MANUAL.md

 **Example 2:** similar to example 1, but slightly more complicated as follows.

 We process 4 beams, which are divided between UDP ports 6677 and 6688 (two beams per UDP port).
-This is more representative of the real L1 server configuration, where 16 beams will be divided between four IP addresses.
+This is more representative of the real L1 server configuration, where we process 4 beams/NIC with either two or four NIC's (i.e. 8 or 16 beams total).
 See the section [L1 streams](#user-content-l1-streams) below for more discussion.

 In example 2, we also use three dedispersion trees which search different